Can I Sue a Dog Owner if Their Dog Knocked Me Over? - Catalano Law

 Proving Negligence

 Many states have laws that make owners liable for dog-bite injuries.
-These are known as strict liability laws or the “one-bite rule.”
+These are known as strict liability laws and the “one-bite rule.”
 However, when a dog causes an injury that isn’t a bite, the owner can still be held liable for that action.

 This is because dog owners have a duty to control their dog’s behavior.
 If the dog owner failed to take reasonable precautions to prevent the behavior that resulted in your injury, they were negligent.